Syssos/Go_Shell/cmds/README.md

 $ ls Go_Shell/
 ```
 ## pwd
 This command will print the working directory.
-Its a pretty straight forward command and doesn't take arguments.
+It's a pretty straight forward command and doesn't take arguments.

 ```
 $ pwd